plj611/CloudDevOps_Capstone/README.md

 Since the project is going to demonstrate the blue-green deployment strategy, an initial blue environment must be setup

 To setup the initial blue environment
-1. Install eksctl, kubectl and aws-iam-authenticator
+- Install eksctl, kubectl and aws-iam-authenticator
-2. Execute 'bin/create_cluster.sh' to create Kubernetes cluster in AWS EKS
+- Execute 'bin/create_cluster.sh' to create Kubernetes cluster in AWS EKS
-3. Execute 'bin/setup_first_k8s_app.sh' to setup the blue environment (blue app and blue load balancer)
+- Execute 'bin/setup_first_k8s_app.sh' to setup the blue environment (blue app and blue load balancer)

-1. The following environment variables must be setup in CircleCI
+To use CircleCI as a CI/CD platform, this project must be followed in CircleCI and setup the following environment variables
 - AWS_ACCESS_KEY_ID
 - AWS_DEFAULT_REGION
 - AWS_SECRET_ACCESS_KEY